metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

     my $msft = $camelid->position( 'b6d1aa75-5c9c-4353-a305-9e2caa1925ab' );

-Retreves the account's open position for the given symbol or asset ID and returns a Finance::Alpaca::Struct::Positoin object if found.
+Retreves the account's open position for the given symbol or asset ID and returns a [Finance::Alpaca::Struct::Position](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3AStruct%3A%3APosition) object if found.

 If not found, and empty list is returned.